This post also includes a colorful look at how other cultures and

 A few years ago, singer Sheryl Crow created an uproar when she suggested that people use only two sheets of toilet paper per "event."
 About 83 million rolls are produced per day, and millions of trees are clear-cut to meet our excretory needs.

-Americans use an average of 23.6 rolls per capita a year, according to a 2009 New York Times article, and 26 billion rolls are sold each year.
+year, according to a 2009 New York Times article, and 26 billion rolls are sold each year.

 I tried Sheryl Crow's two-sheet idea, and readily discovered that I had been using three or four times as much as I needed, just out of habit.
 Two really is enough, if you fold it over a few times, and if all you did was pee.
 I still tended to yank off more than I needed, though, until I discovered the industry's downsizing machinations.